joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 ## Bugs and other issues
-Our goal is to have solutions be well-documented, and fairly robust.
-While bugs are likely to be present, our hope is that the algorithms largely function under their defined parameters.
-If users discover bugs or other problems in our code, we welcome the user to submit an [issue](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/issues) that clearly defines the unexpected behavior so it may be fixed or better documented.
+We wish to present solutions that are correct, well-documented, and fairly robust (not to mention efficient, where possible!).
+We hope is that the solutions presented function under their defined parameters, however with a project of this size unintended behaviors are naturally going to be discovered.
+If any such problems, bugs, or or areas that require further documentation are discovered we welcome the reader to submit [issue](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/issues) that clearly defines the unexpected behavior so it may be fixed or better documented.
+Where possible please try to provide inputs, outputs, and any relevant source to expedite our ability to review any suggestions.

 ## How to Cite
 For now, please cite the website by the name *ASP&#8704;: Answer Set Programming "Algorithms"* by "Joshua T. Guerin" with the full URL.
 You may use whatever citation conventions are most reasonable for the publication.